quietfanatic/rvbench/README.md

 - Aligning loops to 8 bytes makes a significant difference for instruction- limited code, but not as much for bandwidth-limited code (which likely includes a lot of vector-heavy functions).
+- Using compressed instructions can have erratic effects on performance, usually positive but occasionally negative.
+There are probably some code alignment issues I don't understand yet.
 - This is a dual-issue in-order CPU, so it's most efficient to schedule instructions so that one instruction doesn't depend on the one immediately before it.
 This may not matter if throughput is limited by other factors.